 Freedom of allocation

 At Altera, one of our main characteristics is that the sector funds are managed in an umbrella structure.
-By making use of classes of stock, Altera’s shareholders are offered the opportunity to invest in three real estate sectors – residential -, retail and industrial – at their discretion.
+By making use of classes of stock, Altera’s shareholders are offered the opportunity to invest in two real estate sectors – residential or retail – at their discretion.

 Low risk profile and pure property performance characteristics

 We choose a core risk profile that limits risk as much as possible, in the following ways:

 - by basing our real estate selection on a clear portfolio structure;

 - by having a long-term vision with a strong focus on product quality;